 Each hardened steel cell door was operated by a series of levers and mechanisms located at the end of that particular row of cells.

-The featured talk about opening and closing cell doors is called ‘Sound of the Slammer‘ and includes a practical demonstration plus stories from during and after the operation of Alcatraz prison.
+We enjoyed the Sounds of the Slammer because this program discussed the opening and closing of cell doors.
+But it also included a practical demonstration plus stories from during and after the operation of Alcatraz prison.

-Unfortunately, we weren’t allowed to try to open the cell door using bed sheets and a wheel to lasso the lever a la Sean Connery in ‘The Rock’!
+Unfortunately, we weren’t allowed to open the cell door using bed sheets and a wheel to lasso the level like Sean Connery in the Rock!

-Alcatraz was dubbed ‘the inescapable island’ but there were a series of attempts.
+Alcatraz was officially dubbed the ‘inescapable island’ but there were a series of attempts.

-Did anyone successfully make it out?
-Well, that remains a mystery.
+Did anyone make it our successfully?
+Well, that still reamins a mystery.

-Are you a romantic who wants to believe that someone managed to escape (despite the fact they were in prison for committing serious and/or heinous crimes)?!
+Are you a romantic who wants to believe that someone managed to escape, despite the fact they were in prison for committing a serious and heinous crime?

-Or are you a firm believer of facts, logic and physics that suggest no person made it out alive?
+Or are you a firm believer of facts, logic and physics that suggest no one made it out alive?

-The escape attempts talk takes place in the dining hall next to the cell house.
-If this talk is on during your visit – do not miss it.
+The escape attempts special program takes place in the dining hall next to the cell house.
+If this talk is on during your visit, do not miss it.

-Throughout Alcatraz prison’s history, 14 escape attempts were made by a total of 36 inmates.
-Some of the stories are sad, some downright hilarious and others full of ingenuity.
+In a nutshell, there were 14 escape attempts made by a total of 36 inmates throughout Alcatraz prison history.
+Some of the stories are sad while other stories are downright hilarious and full of ingenuity.

-We will not divulge any more information here, you will hear about them when you visit!
+We will not divulge any more information here so you can hear all about these crazy stories for yourself when you visit.

-If you really can’t wait that long you can read about each escape attempt in detail here.
+Or if you can’t wait, you can read more about each escape attempt here in detail.

 Views From Alcatraz Island